olivervoros/tshirt-and-sons-tech-test/README.md

-# When you run the migrations use the seeders flag, so your DB will be populated with data for testing
+### When you run the migrations use the seeders flag, so your DB will be populated with data for testing
 php artisan migrate --seed

-# I have added all the endpoints to Postman, and exported out the endpoints to the docs folder.
+### I have added all the endpoints to Postman, and exported out the endpoints to the docs folder.
+See docs/tshirt-and-sons-tech-test.postman_collection.json

-# Endpoint documentation:
+### Endpoint documentation:
 1. Create a contact POST http://localhost:8000/api/contacts

 2. Edit a contact PUT http://localhost:8000/api/contacts/{contactId}